 The name Käppler, which is a local surname, reveals that the original bearer of the name once lived, held land, or was born in the beautiful region of Bohemia, which is now part of Czechoslovakia.The name Bohemia comes from the tribe of the Boii, who were settled in this ancient territory.
 In the 10th century, the ruling Bohemian dukes became Reichsfuersten, or Princes of the German Empire.
 In 1198, they were crowned Kings of Bohemia and they became subjects and Electors of the Kaiser.
 In the early 14th century, Prague became the capital of the Empire.

 The surname Käppler was first found in Bohemia, where the name was an integral part of the feudal society which would shape modern European history.
 Individual bearers of the name first mentioned in ancient chronicles include Henrich Keppler (c.1365) and Hensel Kepel (c.1382,) both of Prague.

-Important Dates for the Käppler family
+Early History of the Käppler family

 This web page shows only a small excerpt of our Käppler research.
 Another 189 words (14 lines of text) covering the years 1579, 1718, 1733, 1571 and 1630 are included under the topic Early Käppler History in all our PDF Extended History products and printed products wherever possible.

 Spelling variations of this family name include: Keppler, Kepler, Kaeppler, Kaepler, Kaeppel, Keppel, Kepel, Kepele, Keppner and many more.

 Early Notables of the Käppler family (pre 1700)